phetsims/geometric-optics/doc/implementation-notes.md

   FramedImageNode
 ```

+Framed images have variable opacity (see `opactityProperty` in `FramedImage`).
+We wanted to independently control how well the occluded parts of the optical axis and rays could be seen through the image.
+So an additional mask was added behind the image.
+See `FramedImageMaskNode`.

 ## Projection Screen & Light Spots

 As mentioned in the **Optical Images** section, lights form no optical image.
 Instead, they cast light spots on a projection screen.